flox/flox/cli/flox/doc/flox-activate.md

    otherwise a warning will displayed and activation will continue.

-   This flag is currently incompatible with "in-place" activations and remote environnments, but these features will be added in the future.
+   This flag is currently incompatible with "in-place" activations and remote environments, but these features will be added in the future.

    The services started with this flag will be cleaned up once the last activation of this environment terminates.

+   A remote environment can only have a single set of running services, regardless of how many times the environment is activated concurrently.

 ```{.include}